lukemaxwell/trendforge/README.md

-# 🔥 TrendForge
+# 🔥 TrendSleuth

-Your AI Growth Companion for YouTube 🚀
+Your AI Growth Companion 🚀

-TrendForge helps YouTube creators grow their channels using the power of AI and trend analysis.
+TrendSleuth helps YouTube creators grow their channels using the power of AI and trend analysis.

 ✨ Analyze your channel
 📈 Discover hot trends across **Reddit**, **Google**, and **YouTube**